shenlin192/My-little-technique/Dashboard documentation.md

   <img src="https://github.com/shenlin192/myNotes/blob/master/Images/dashboard/React-redux.png"/>
 </p>

 The following image is a more detailed illustration of React-Redux architecture.
 It separates the concept of `container` and `component`.
 In fact, we can consider `container` as a special `component`, which connects a normal `React component` with the `Redux store`.
-There will be some example code on the `React-Redux` architecture.
+There will be some example code about `React-Redux` architecture in the Appendix section.

 <p align="center">
    <img src="http://i.imgur.com/DUiL9yn.png" width="650">